bennyschmidt/medici/README.md

 ##### Peers

-Claim your `@alias` by adding it to [`peers.json`](https://github.com/bennyschmidt/medici/blob/master/peers.json) (via a [Pull Request](https://github.com/bennyschmidt/medici/pulls).
-When approved, your content is public in the network.
+Claim your `@alias` by adding it to [`peers.json`](https://github.com/bennyschmidt/medici/blob/master/peers.json) via a [Pull Request](https://github.com/bennyschmidt/medici/pulls).
+When approved, your content will be public in the network.

 An entry in `peers.json` is as simple as: